Nilesh7889/Computer-Vision/README.md

-# Tracking objects from surrounding using camera vision
+# Tracking objects from surrounding
 ## The Project is to help a robot to identify a bright orange ball in its surrounding using camera.
 The ball.bmp is an image obtained from a camera mounted on the robot.